jsiegenthaler/homebridge-eosstb/README.md

 * **Mute** is not supported natively by the iOS remote, but I have added it with a triple-press detection on the volume down button.
 Press the button three times within 1 second, and the Mute command will be sent using the command stored in the **muteCommand** config item.

 ### View TV Settings
 You can use **View TV Settings** to open the set-top box main menu at the **PROFILES** menu.
-To use: in the Home app, tap-and-wait on the set-top box tile to open the channel changer, then tap on the cog/wheel to open the settings for the accessory, and scroll down to **View TV Settings**.
+To use: in the Home app, tap-and-wait on the set-top box tile to open the channel changer, then tap on the cogwheel to open the settings for the accessory, and scroll down to **View TV Settings**.

-### Siri
+## Siri
 Known Siri commands that work with a **Set-Top Box** accessory are:
 * "Hey Siri, turn on \<SetTopBoxName\>": turns on the set-top box
 * "Hey Siri, turn off \<SetTopBoxName\>": turns off the set-top box